andrei-polukhin/social-media-profiler/README.rst

    TWITTER_ACCESS_TOKEN=
    TWITTER_ACCESS_SECRET=

-Explanation on the provided credentials can be read on the bottom of the README.
-Take into account the setup happens only once.
+Explanation on the provided credentials can be read on the `bottom <https://github.com/pandrey2003/social-media-profiler#explanations-on-environment-variables>`_ of the README.
+The setup happens only once.

 *Note:* the caching algorithm has been enabled for Instagram interaction, which allows you to renew your cache settings only once per 2 months.
 LinkedIn throttling limit is 900 API calls/hour.